GryllsAddons/ShaguTweaks-mods/README.md

 <img src="https://raw.githubusercontent.com/GryllsAddons/AddonPreviews/main/ShaguTweaks-Mods/ST_Lowhealth2.png" width=30% height=30%/>

 ### unitframes-namecolor
-Adds class and pet coloring (if Warlock or Hunter pet) to the unitframes.
+Adds class and pet coloring (if Warlock or Hunter pet) to the unitframes and adds an outline to the name text.